Tampa's First Airport

 The Bartkes came to to Florida in 1948 and opened "Bartke's - Elegance In Dining" in the Edward James Hotel on Treasure Island.
 Alva operated the restaurant until Frank moved to Florida permanently in 1950.
 In 1952 they moved the restaurant next door to the Tropic Terrace Hotel.
 That same year, they started operation of Bartke's at Tampa International Airport.

-In the mid-1950s, Mr. Bartke purchased the Rocky Point area and the Causeway Inn, North and South.
+In the mid-1950s, Mr. Bartke purchased the Rocky Point area and in 1963, the Causeway Inn, North and South.
 He developed 250 acres behind the Causeway Inn, North to Memorial Highway.
 Part of this land he donated to the Egypt Temple Shrine.

 On Jan.
 8, 1956, it was announced that Bartke's at Treasure Island and Bartke's at Tampa International Airport (along with Ciro's Supper Club on Treasure Island) were sold for $600,000 ($500,000 for Bartke's, $95,000 for Ciro's) to Joe Lefft, former Miami Beach restaurateur, and Phil Turk, former New Yorker and St. Pete resident.
 Plans were to change the name of Ciro's to Bartke's and begin a $50,000 renovation project that would allow them to open the restaurant by Feb.
 1, 1956.
 Lefft and Turk also obtained permission from Tampa International Airport to expand that location by another 150 seats, enlarging the dining area by taking over the terrace over the airport building.
 By the time of the announcement of the sale, Lefft had already completed the installation of a new cocktail lounge at the airport location.